RazeSoldier/PhpWget/README.md

 == Compatibility ==

-PhpWget is compatible with PHP 5.4 to PHP 7.2.
-PhpWget is not tested in other PHP5 versions, but it should be compatible.
+PhpWget is compatible with PHP 5.5.24 to PHP 7.2.

+In PHP 5.5.24- version, PhpWget can't extract BSD generated tar file, other features is OK.
+[Bug #1](https://github.com/RazeSoldier/PhpWget/issues/1)